SallyZ12/SallyZ12.github.io/_posts/2017-12-11-racquet-finder_my_cli_data_gem_project.markdown

 Before I integrated my code by calling methods from different Classes within another Class (my collarborating objects), I used "pry" to test my code and ran my code within bin/console.
 However, once my objects began collaborating I had to run my code from the terminal without pry (ruby bin/racquet-finder).
 I ran into a permissions problems trying to execute the program.
 With an assist from a technical coach, read/write permissions to my files were added.
 However, while the permissions were changed, I ran into an error that I ultimately figured out as the "version" requirement.
 My environment file (which was named racquet_finder.rb) orignally had "require "racquet_finder/version", but when I changed it to 'require_relative './racquet_finder/version' my program executed.
 This type of roadblock also occurred when I added the Brand class and had my objects collaborate, but my program would not run.
 I realized  I needed to require my Brand class.

-For both the Brand class and Racquet classes, since the data provided on the website was large and clunky--not the best organized and not always containing the target data I needed, I added ranges to the Brand class constant and Racquet class variable so that a user would be presented with only the top 4 Brands of tennis racquets and top 6 of available tennis racquets by Brand.
+For both the Brand class and Racquet classes, since the data provided on the website was large and clunky--not the best organized and not always containing the target data I needed, I added ranges to the Brand class variable and Racquet class variable so that a user would be presented with only the top 4 Brands of tennis racquets and top 6 of available tennis racquets by Brand.

 My CLI was refactored from the pseudo code I started with from the beginning of this process.
 This was a fun experience as each error message or output provided valuable information in which I could learn.
 I started with a basic, here is a list of brands, select a brand and here is a list of tennis racquets by brand.
 I ended up with:  select a brand of tennis racquet, this is the brand you picked and here is a list of tennis racquets, now select one of the racquets in the list and display that selection, and do you want to select again?.